jacquesfauquex/DCKV/dicm2dckv/README.md

     - repertoire index

-  - conveniant exhaustive list of uint64 key representations for patient, study and series level attributes found in the ground dataset
+  - convenient exhaustive list of uint64 key representations for patient, study and series level attributes found in the ground dataset